Stucco shower walls design guide including the different types of stucco shower finishes and some tips on how properly clean your shower walls.

 Stucco textures and the finishes that they come along with are widely varied though and before opting for it, it would be best for you to know what they are.

-Here are the different types of stucco shower finishes to help you pick that perfect type for your bathrooms at home.
+Here are the different types of stucco shower finishes to help you pick the perfect type for your bathrooms at home.

 Cat Face Finish

-It has a smooth surface with certain rough patches scattered all over.
-They can be small or large or irregular, depending on how closely or widely spaced they are from each other.
+It has a smooth surface with certain rough patches scattered all over it.
+They can be small large or irregular, depending on how closely or widely spaced they are from each other.
 It really all depends on your personal preference.

 Dash Finish